gregorriegler/gregorriegler.github.io/_drafts/2021-06-26-giving-a-tdd-crash-course-in-2-hours.md

 5-6 Participants

 ### Principles
-Knowing the principles used for this training will help you understand the reasoning behind its design.
+Knowing the principles I used for this training will help you understand the reasoning behind its design.

 - **Just show up.**
    Coding sessions often require technical preparations for participants in advance.